 If you’re reading this, you most likely are wondering how to plan a destination elopement on a budget.
 There are many ways to elope.
 Remember the word “budget” also looks different to everybody.
 My biggest piece of advice is to spend things on the things that matter, such as your elopement photography.
 You can still have a rather detailed destination mountain top elopement with lots of detail, with little or no money invested in the decor because your backdrop speaks for itself .
 Therefore, the cost of eloping can vary and range from a very low cost to a higher cost.
-The average cost of an elopement in the U.S is $10,000-$20,000, which is still considerably less than the average cost of what a full blown traditional wedding would be in the U.S, which is usually somewhere around 30-50k.
+The average cost of an elopement in the U.S is $10,000-$20,000, which most of that is often spent on photography.
 In my experience, the average cost of my destination elopement couple is anywhere from $20-30k because of the way they’ve chosen to spend their money.
 Most destination elopement couples highly value their photography + their experience.

 A destination elopement can seem like a daunting task to plan + overwhelmingly expensive.
 Although, you may be surprised that the more you dive into budget, it can be quite affordable.
 For $30k, a traditional wedding could get you a high end photographer, a middle of the line venue, your attire and possibly your food covered, with still much more to pay for.

 Whether you’re thinking about eloping because its trendy, the views are amazing or because you’re placing more of an emphasis on your experience rather than tradition, you may be wondering what you should plan on spending and how to calculate the cost of your elopement.
 Well don’t worry, I have all the budgeting tips and tricks for you to plan your best day ever!

 When considering the average cost of eloping, you’ll want to consider what you need to plan for in your budget.